diku-dk/staffeli/docs/source/architecture.rst

   * By default, the path is set to ``.`` i.e., the current working directory.

-Cachable entities which have no backing cache should simply not call the constructor.
+Cachable entities which have no backing cache entry yet, should simply not call the constructor.

 The filesystem walk is useful if you would like to find some containing cache entry while deep inside the file system hierarchy (e.g., find the course while